akirov/ImgMatch/README.md

 - Deleting compare thread: pass parent QObject and verify automatic deletion, but not clear when this deletion will happen.
   Or we can delete the thread object manually in compareFinished() after waiting for it to exit.
-Did that.
+DONE.
   Or just connect &CompareThread::finished() with &QObject::deleteLater()?

 - Extract CompareThread in a separate file?
 Rename it to CompareManagerThread?